smolavipour/NLP_by_Sina/Sequence Models/MyNotes_ML 9-1-Sequence Models.md

 Consider that we are interested to train a model that gives a score to each sentence.
 For example, we want to give a score to the sentence:

 <p align="center">
-Cats average 15 hours of sleep a day. <EOS>
+Cats average 15 hours of sleep a day. &lt EOS &gt
 </p>